JahyLuky/Cpp/README.md

      - **Queues**: First In, First Out (FIFO) structure commonly used in scheduling and breadth-first search algorithms.
      - **Trees**: Non-linear data structure used for hierarchical representation and efficient searching.

-3. **Project 3: Chess Game (Semester Project)**
+3. **Project 3: Date Representation and Integer Intervals**
-   - Description: Implementation of a chess game in C++, featuring file-based input/output, a tutorial mode, and three types of AI opponents.
-   - Topics: File handling, object-oriented design, AI algorithms (basic strategies).
+   - Description: Implementation of a class to represent dates according to the rules of the Gregorian calendar, focusing on dates within the range of 2000 to 2030.
+Additionally, implementation of classes CRange and CRangeList to represent integer intervals and their lists.
+   - Key Concepts and Topics:
+     - **Date Representation**: Designing a class to manage and manipulate dates within specified limits of the Gregorian calendar.
+     - **CRange Class**: Creating a class to encapsulate and manage integer intervals.
+     - **CRangeList Class**: Developing a class to handle lists of integer intervals.

-4. **Project 4: Advanced Concepts**
+4. **Project 4: Binary File Simulation and Mail Server**
-   - Description: Projects exploring advanced topics in C++ beyond basic object-oriented programming.
+   - Description: Design and implementation of a class CFile to simulate a binary file.
+Additionally, implementation of a class CMailServer to simulate the operation of a simple mail server.
-   - Topics: Templates, smart pointers, exception handling.
+   - Key Concepts and Topics:
+     - **CFile Class**: Designing a class to represent and manipulate binary files.
+     - **CMailServer Class**: Developing a class to simulate basic functionalities of a mail server.

-5. **Project 5: GUI Application**
+5. **Project 5: Value Added Tax Management and Supermarket Inventory**
+   - Description: Implementation of classes for managing value-added tax (VAT) and supermarket inventory.
+   - Key Concepts and Topics:
+     - **VAT Management**: Designing classes to handle VAT calculations and management.
+     - **Supermarket Inventory**: Developing classes to manage and track inventory in a supermarket.

+6. **Project 6: User Interface Elements Simulation**
-   - Description: Development of a graphical user interface (GUI) application using C++.
+   - Description: Design and implementation of a set of classes simulating user interface elements.
-   - Topics: GUI libraries (e.g., Qt), event handling, user interface design.

-6. **Project 6: Data Structures and Algorithms**
-   - Description: Implementation of data structures and algorithms specific to C++.
-   - Topics: Advanced data structures (e.g., hash tables, balanced trees), algorithm optimizations.

-7. **Project 7: Networking and Multithreading**
-   - Description: Projects involving network programming and multithreading in C++.
-   - Topics: Socket programming, concurrency, synchronization.
+   - Key Concepts and Topics:

-8. **Project 8: Final Project**
-   - Description: Culmination project integrating all learned concepts and skills in C++.
-   - Topics: Comprehensive application development, project planning, software engineering principles.
+     - **Window (CWindow)**: Class representing a graphical window element.
+     - **Button (CButton)**: Class simulating a clickable button.
+     - **Text Input (CInput)**: Class for capturing text input from users.
+     - **Label (CLabel)**: Class representing a textual label in the interface.
+     - **Combobox (CComboBox)**: Class simulating a dropdown selection box.